 Extra wild camping tips and tricks

-For extra safety for a dry night, I recommend collecting some leaves for the camping site.
-These leaves also work as insulation to keep your body warmer, due to your not being connected straight with the ground.
+I recommend collecting some leaves for the camping site for extra safety for a dry night.
+These leaves also work as insulation to keep your body warmer, as you are not connected straight with the ground.

 Finally when you have found the one spot to camp, then make sure there aren’t any sharp things on the ground or the rocks that you feel the next morning with some back pains.